Khan/slack-deploy-hooks/README.md

 Slack Deploy Hooks replace the old Sun Wukong Hubot plugin and adds a lot of functionality.

+**This repository is deprecated.
+See Khan/buildmaster for the new version.**

 ## Settings

 The environment variable `DEPLOY_ROOM_ID` sets the room in which the hooks will